papakaliati/StealAllTheCats/Readme.md

 ## https://thecatapi.com/ API Token
 Without an API token, always 10 results are returned (query params are disabled).
-I currently force existence of API Token, that enforcement can be disabled at line 99 of Program.cs.
+I currently force existence of API Token, that enforcement can be disabled at [line 99 of Program.cs](https://github.com/papakaliati/StealAllTheCats/blob/b577d63f83a9c4f0cfdd85f86abb422d23833010/src/Program.cs#L99)

+[The Cat API Tokens](https://thecatapi.com/#pricing) are free for up to 10.000 requests per month